-Then all you need to do is create a relevant post, you wanted to write about.
-You check the reaction of the community.
-Important note - you need to answer each commentary.
+Create a relevant post you wanted to write about.
+Ensure to check the reaction of the community.
+Important note: you need to answer each commentary.

-Well, as your business will grow with time, it will become necessary for you to keep your social media channel updated after regular working hours.
+As your business grows with time, it will become necessary for you to keep your social media channel updated after regular working hours.
 And working out of your time zone can affect your body as well as your mind.

-So, here arises the need to use some tools to automate the process of posting the marketing content timely.
+So, here arises the need to use some tools to automate posting the marketing content timely.

 There are various tools on the web that you can use:

-SocialPilot: This is an awesome tool that can be used to schedule social media content, analyze the results of the campaign, and create Facebook ads for multiple accounts.
+- SocialPilot: This is an awesome tool that can be used to schedule posts on multiple social media platforms, analyze campaign results, and create Facebook ads for multiple accounts.
 With this tool, you can also reply to comments and messages on Facebook.
 One can also collaborate with their team using SocialPilot.

-CRM integration: A CRM software expanded as a Customer Relationship Management software is useful in maintaining coordinated communication with the customers.
+- Hubspot: Hubspot is a Customer Relationship Management software useful in maintaining coordinated communication with the customers.
 The tool features aspects like customer interactions, a track record of sales, and collaboration with your team.
-The tool is the best for B2B communication and management.
+Hubspot is the best for B2B communication and management.